Generative AI-Powered Plugin for Robust Federated Learning in Heterogeneous IoT Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} learning \cite{goodfellow2016deep} has shown remarkable performance in various domains by learning complex representations from large datasets.
+Deep learning \cite{goodfellow2016deep} has shown remarkable performance in various domains by learning complex representations from large datasets.
 However, achieving such performance often requires extensive data, which is impractical in many real-world scenarios due to privacy concerns and the prohibitive costs associated with data sharing \cite{simeone2022machine}.
-Federated learning (FL) \cite{mcmahan2017communication} addresses these challenges by enabling edge devices to train models locally and share only the updated models with a central server, thus maintaining data privacy and security \cite{khan2021federated}.
-FL, therefore, provides a crucial solution for privacy-preserving learning, especially in sensitive sectors such as healthcare.
+Federated learning (FL) \cite{mcmahan2017communication} addresses these challenges by enabling edge devices to train models locally and share only the updated models with a central server, thus maintaining data privacy and security \cite{khan2021federated, lee2024security}.
+Therefore, FL provides a crucial solution for privacy-preserving sector, especially in healthcare \cite{lee2025revisit}.

-While FL achieves comparable performance to centralized learning by aggregating models from local devices, it often requires numerous global epochs between the central server and the edge devices to achieve satisfactory accuracy \cite{zhou2018convergence}.
+While FL achieves comparable performance to centralized learning, it often requires numerous global epochs to achieve satisfactory accuracy \cite{zhou2018convergence, lee2023fast}.
 This challenge intensifies when data at each edge device is non-independent and identically distributed (Non-IID) \cite{zhao2018federated} or when computational capabilities vary across devices \cite{li2020federated}.
-Such statistical and computational heterogeneity among edge devices often results in local models drifting towards distinct minima, thus degrading the performance of the aggregated model \cite{kairouz2021advances} and increasing the communication overhead required for convergence \cite{ding2022federated}, \cite{lee2023fast}.
-Addressing these issues is essential for deploying FL effectively in real-world applications, particularly in medical tasks where data distributions are often highly imbalanced \cite{li2019convergence}.
+Such statistical and computational heterogeneity among edge devices often results in local models drifting towards distinct minima, thus degrading the performance of the aggregated model \cite{kairouz2021advances} and increasing the communication overhead required for convergence \cite{ding2022federated}, \cite{lee2022accelerated}.
+Addressing these issues is essential for deploying FL effectively in real-world applications \cite{li2019convergence}, particularly in medical tasks where data distributions are highly imbalanced \cite{li2021comprehensive}.